dandenney/dandenney.com-eleventy/src/posts/front-end-dev/custom-collection-list-markup-in-eleventy.md

 ## That's a wrap

 With a frontmatter attribute and a filter, you can add customized markup for a collection.
 It may be overkill for blog posts, but I could see it as useful for other types of collections like recipes, where you could avoid a series of conditions on what data to show about each item.
-Now all that's left to do is apply my questionable taste to my history of posts.
+Now, all that's left to do is apply my questionable taste to my history of posts.

 ## Afterthought